 Kent State’s College of Nursing Redesignated a Center of Excellence by National League for Nursing

-Kent State’s College of Nursing will be recognized at a formal ceremony as part of the 2017 Education Summit held in San Diego, California, in September.
+Kent State’s College of Nursing will be recognized at a formal ceremony as part of the 2022 NLN Education Summit that will take place in Las Vegas, Nevada, in September.

 In existence for more than 50 years, the College of Nursing at Kent State University is one of the largest and most comprehensive nursing programs in the nation with nearly 16,000 alumni worldwide.
 As part of Kent State’s eight-campus system, the college provides nearly 3,000 nursing students courses of study annually at the baccalaureate, master’s and doctoral levels.
 To learn more about nursing programs at Kent State, please visit www.kent.edu/nursing.

 About the National League for Nursing

 Dedicated to excellence in nursing, the National League for Nursing is the premier organization for nurse faculty and leaders in nursing education.
 The National League for Nursing offers professional development, networking opportunities, testing services, nursing research grants and public policy initiatives to its 40,000 individual and 1,200 institutional members.
 Its members represent nursing education programs across the spectrum of higher education, and healthcare organizations and agencies.
 For more information about the National League for Nursing, visit www.nln.org.